Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 - Fido — asked a friend
 - By personal contacts: Telegram, forum of my pet-project-game, acquaintances, LinkedIn.

-Of course, with respect to the rules of the communities.
-I hope I didn't break any of them.
+Of course, taking into account the rules of the communities.

 I will not share the list of groups where I placed the survey to avoid spamming.
 In any case, for your purposes, you probably need to look for other communities.